patriciabialek/Luksus/Luksus/README.txt

 Run project - no issues.

 2023-10-10 1252:
-Used the (@DateTime.Now.Year) to get the current year without updating.
+Used the (@DateTime.Now.Year) to get the current year without updating manually.
 Run project - no issues.

 2023-10-10 1353: